MrRossBennett/culture-tree/CONTEXT.md

 _Avoid_: Free grow, non-AI branch

 **Add to Tree**:
-The user-facing action of manually adding a Recognized Cultural Subject to a Culture Tree.
+The user-facing action of adding one or more Recognized Cultural Subjects to a Culture Tree.
+Add to Tree can be done by manually selecting Branches, asking AI to suggest Branches, or combining both before confirmation.
-_Avoid_: Save, pin, collect, upload
+_Avoid_: Save, pin, collect, upload, Grow Branch

+**Branch Tray**:
+The temporary set of proposed Branches a Curator has gathered before adding them to a Culture Tree.
+A Branch Tray can include manually selected Branches and AI-suggested Branches, but nothing becomes part of the Culture Tree until the Curator confirms the Add to Tree action.
+Branch descriptions are edited after Branches have been added to the Culture Tree, not as a shared Branch Tray note.
+_Avoid_: Cart, queue, playlist, batch

+**AI-assisted Add to Tree**:
+The action of asking AI to suggest Branches into the same Branch Tray used for manual Add to Tree.
+AI-assisted Add to Tree is a shortcut for curator review, not a separate user-facing mode or final publishing path.
+Once confirmed into the Culture Tree, AI-suggested Branches should not be visually separated from manually selected Branches.
+_Avoid_: Auto-grow, AI mode, autonomous tree editing

 **Delete Branch**:
 The action of removing a Branch from a Culture Tree.